 Claudia Jones was born on 21 February 1915 in Belmont, Port-of-Spain, Trinidad.
-At the age of eight, her family emigrated to Harlem, New York following the post-war cocoa price crash in Trinidad.
+At the age of eight, her family emigrated to Harlem, New York, following the post-war cocoa price crash in Trinidad.
 Her mother died five years later, and as a teenager, Jones was diagnosed with tuberculosis, a disease that plagued New York in the 19th and 20th centuries and thrived in dark, crowded conditions.

-The damage to her lungs as well as severe heart disease would plague Claudia for the rest of her life.
+The damage to her lungs, as well as severe heart disease, would plague Claudia for the rest of her life.
 In spite of her illness, she managed to graduate from high school, but her family could not afford the expenses to attend her graduation ceremony.

 Activism in the US

-Claudia was academically bright but being classed as an immigrant woman severely limited her career choices.
+Claudia was academically bright, but being classed as an immigrant woman severely limited her career choices.
 Instead of going to college, she began working in a laundry and later found other retail work in Harlem.
 During this time, she joined a drama group and began to write a column called “Claudia Comments” for a local black nationalist Harlem publication.

 Soon she began to actively participate in political organising.
 In 1936, at the age of 18, she joined the Young Communist League USA – a working-class youth organisation devoted to Marxism and Leninism – which later became the American Youth for Democracy during the Second World War.
 She would later become a member of the National Association for the Advancement of Colored People (NAACP) as well as the Communist Party USA.
 Jones also wrote and edited for the Daily Worker, the Weekly Review and American Youth for Democracy.

-The 1940s was a time where the United States was becoming increasingly hostile towards Communist Party members.
+The 1940s was a time when the United States was becoming increasingly hostile towards Communist Party members.
 Consequently, Jones was arrested in 1948 and sentenced to the first of four spells in prison.
 Incarcerated on Ellis Island, she was threatened with deportation to Trinidad.

 Following a hearing by the Immigration and Naturalization Service, she was found in violation of the McCarran Act for being an alien (non-US citizen) who had joined the Communist Party.
 Several witnesses testified to her role in party activities, and she had identified herself as a party member since 1936 when completing her Alien Registration on 24 December 1940.
 She was ordered to be deported on 21 December 1950.

 Jones was deported to Britain, not her birth country of Trinidad.
-She was refused entry to Trinidad, partly because the colonial governor Major General Sir Hubert Elvin Rance was of the opinion that “she may prove troublesome”.
+She was refused entry to Trinidad, partly because the colonial governor Major General Sir Hubert Elvin Rance, was of the opinion that “she may prove troublesome”.
 She was eventually offered a home in Britain on humanitarian grounds, and federal authorities agreed to allow it when she agreed to cease contesting her deportation.
-Trinidad like many other Caribbean islands at the time was considered part of the British empire and its people were treated as subjects.
+Trinidad, like many other Caribbean islands at the time, was considered part of the British Empire and its people were treated as subjects.

 Activism in the UK